 What to Eat & Drink

 For those unfamiliar with Kansas City, the mention of its name doesn’t quite conjure up clear images of what to expect like New Orleans or Miami does.
 And a conversation about Kansas City typically starts with the question, “What state is that in?
 Kansas?
 Or Missouri?”
 For the record, we’re talking about Kansas City, Missouri.
 And if you don’t have a picture of the city, prepare to be pleasantly surprised.
-Spanish-inspired architecture, more than 200 fountains (in fact, Kansas City is known as the City of Fountains), lush gardens and parks, and world-class dining, are spread across more than 10 distinctive neighborhoods that make up Kansas City's diverse landscape.
+Spanish-inspired architecture, more than 200 fountains (in fact, Kansas City is known as the City of Fountains ), lush gardens and parks, and world-class dining, are spread across distinctive neighborhoods that make up Kansas City's diverse landscape.

 This comprehensive guide will help you plan your visit to the “Paris of the Plains.”